FDio/csit/docs/report/vpp_performance_tests/mdr_search.rst

    Narrow intervals make external search take more time to find a valid bound.
    If the new transmit increased or decreased rate would result in width less than the current goal, increase/decrease more.
-   This can happen if measurement for the other interval makes the current interval too narrow.
+   This can happen if the measurement for the other interval makes the current interval too narrow.
    Similarly, take care the measurements in the initial phase create wide enough interval.